crhall-writing/crhall-writing.github.io/_poems/waterloo.md

 even know how to act while out
 like I’ve got to protect everyone else from their snout
 never sensing the vibe in the right kind of way
-and always stressing for the next thing they; kk say
+and always stressing for the next thing they'd say
 this one I trust
 and I think it’s reason enough
 to think he deserves better